Mavs destroy Clippers 124-73 to earn 1st win of season

 Doncic had 18 points, seven rebounds and four assists in the first half.
 He scored as many points (13) as the Clippers in the first quarter.
 The Mavs scored nearly every time down the court while forcing the Clippers into 9 of 37 field-goal shooting.

+“The challenge is to maintain that level of competitiveness,” he said.
+“Our guys established a standard for collective toughness and will that we need to find a way to maintain.”

 The Clippers opened the third quarter on a 10-0 run — their biggest spurt of the game — to get within 40 points.
-The Mavs connected on four consecutive 3-pointers — three by Hardaway Jr. — to restore their lead to 50.
+The Mavs got right back to putting the hammer down.
+They connected on four consecutive 3-pointers — three by Hardaway Jr. — to restore their lead to 50.
 They were ahead 104-57 going into the fourth.

 Doncic just missed a triple-double, finishing with nine rebounds and eight assists.
-He has scored 83 points in his first three games of the season.
+He has scored 83 points in his first three games of the season, the first two of which were losses.

+“We showed who we are.
+People judge us like first two games of season, it’s a long season,” Doncic said.
+“We got to keep going like that.
+We got to play defense.”

 The fourth quarter belonged to the teams’ reserves, although the Clippers kept Luke Kennard, who started in place of Leonard, in the rotation for a bit.
 The Mavs’ bench was on its feet and whipping towels in the air to celebrate Josh Green’s one-handed fastbreak dunk that extended their lead to 53 points.